Recidiviz/public-dashboard/spotlight-client/README.md

 ### Deploying to Staging

-All commits to `master` are automatically deployed to the staging environment by the `spotlight-staging` Github CI workflow, keeping staging up to date as pull requests are merged.
-(It thus bears mentioning that you should not merge anything to `master` that isn't immediately deployable!)
+All commits to `main` are automatically deployed to the staging environment by the `spotlight-staging` Github CI workflow, keeping staging up to date as pull requests are merged.
+(It thus bears mentioning that you should not merge anything to `main` that isn't immediately deployable!)

 You can also generate and deploy staging builds locally as needed.
 To generate a staging build, invoke the following yarn script: `yarn build-staging`.
 This will include the appropriate environment variables from `.env.development`.
 Each time this is run, the `/build` directory will be wiped clean.